2026 USD Dates & Prices

 Hotels

-note that not all hotels on this tour will have air
+Please note that not all hotels on this tour

-conditioning or kettles.
-If you require warm milk for a baby,
+will have air conditioning or kettles.
+If you require warm milk

-we recommend bringing your bottle warmer and milk supply.
+for a baby, we recommend bringing your bottle warmer and milk

-Passengers may also want to carry a small travel iron and
+supply.
+Passengers may also want to carry a small travel iron

-hairdryer, as these amenities may not be available in all hotel
+and hairdryer, as these amenities may not be available in all

-maximum occupancy per room on this tour is three people.
+The maximum occupancy per room on this tour

-However, from March to May, some hotels may only accommodate a
+is three people.
+However, from March to May, some hotels may

 Meals